Ahtesham18112011/RISCV_MYTH/README.md

 <details>
   <summary>Day 2: Introduction to ABI and basic verification flow</summary>

-The day2 focuses on ABI (Application Binary Interface) and the 32 registers present in the RISC V micrprocessor

 ## What is ABI
 An Application Binary Interface (ABI) is a standard that defines the interface between compiled applications and the operating system, or between different binary modules.
 ABIs define the rules that compilers and assemblers must follow when generating binary code, ensuring that different code modules can be linked together and executed seamlessly.